 Note: The pear juice adds a lot of liquid as well.

-- Pour filling over your baked crust.
+Pour pear mixture over your baked crust.

-Bake this at 350 for about 25-30 minutes, or until set in the center.
+Bake this at 350 for about 25 to 30 minutes or until set in the center.

 Enjoy these chewy, buttery, brown sugary bars of goodness!